 Every year, 11.9 million visitors from all over the world flock to Heidelbergto see the historic old town and its world-famous sights.
 Heidelberg Castle is one of the most famous ruins in Germany and at the same time the symbol of the city.
 Since we live only about 60 km from Heidelberg, we have often been to Heidelberg and now finally want to write a report on the beautiful city on the Neckar, whose most important sights are all very …» Read the full blog post

 After our visit to Rothenburg ob der Tauber we paid a visit to the small town of Schwäbisch Hall which is only about 65 kilometres away in Baden-Württemberg.
 Until now, we only knew the city from pictures on Instagram and from the well-known advertisement of the building society of the same name (“You can build on these stones…”) and were very curious to see which attractions were waiting for us here.
-Schwäbisch Hall is a town in Baden-Württemberg with about …» Read the full blog post
+Things to know about Schwäbisch Hall Schwäbisch Hall is …» Read the full blog post

 The fairytale castle Lichtenstein has been on our bucket list for a long time, after we had seen so many beautiful photos of it on Instagram and on the internet.
 Since there is still relatively little going on at the German tourist hotspots due to the Corona pandemic, we took the opportunity in July and paid a visit to the castle.
-Lichtenstein Castle is located in the Swabian Alb in Baden-Württemberg and can be reached from the nearest largest town …» Read the full blog post
+Lichtenstein Castle – The fairytale castle in the Swabian Alb Lichtenstein Castle is located in the Swabian Alb in …» Read the full blog post

 “Where Bavaria is only one step away from Swabia” – with this slogan the two-country city of Ulm/Neu-Ulm advertises itself.
 As a medium-sized city, Ulm, together with its young sister town Of Neu-Ulm on the Bavarian side of the Danube, is an attractive destination and a double city of superlatives: here stands the highest church tower in the world, the most crooked hotel in the world and one of the largest preserved fortifications in Germany.
-The university town of Ulm …» Read the full blog post
+Things to know about Ulm …» Read the full blog post